Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 Reinforcement of the Importance of Prevention Measures

-It is also important to seek medical attention if you suspect that you may have been exposed to leprosy, as early treatment can help prevent serious complications and reduce the risk of transmission to others.
-You can learn more about symptoms, treatment, and preventative measures at the National Hansen's Disease Program website.
+It is also important to seek medical attention if you suspect that you may have been exposed to leprosy.
+Early treatment can help prevent serious complications and reduce the risk of transmission to others.
+The National Hansen's Disease Program website has more about symptoms, treatment, and preventative measures.

-Overall, while armadillos are a potential source of transmission for leprosy, the risk of contracting the disease from these animals is relatively low.
+While armadillos are a potential transmission source for leprosy, the risk of contracting the disease from these animals is relatively low.
 By taking appropriate preventative measures, individuals can minimize their risk of exposure and protect themselves from this potentially serious disease.

 Calling a Wildlife Removal Professional

-If you are in need of armadillo trapping services, calling a wildlife removal expert can save you a lot of time and effort.
+If you need armadillo trapping services, calling a wildlife removal expert can save you a lot of time and effort.
 Trapping armadillos is very difficult.
-At Critter Stop, we have helped countless customers with their armadillo removal needs, and it can still take us many weeks to get the problem totally resolved.
+At Critter Stop, we have helped countless customers with their armadillo removal needs, and it can still take us many weeks to resolve the problem completely.

 If you live in the Dallas - Fort Worth Metroplex and have armadillos tearing up your yard, give Critter Stop a call to see how we can help, our number is (214) 234-2616.